subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

-You should get something similar to the following:
+You will get a result similar to as follows:

 ```
 {